checkeverything.ch

 Phased Introduction Since 2024

-Basel-Stadt introduced the minimum wage in 2024 with a three-year phased increase.
+Basel-Stadt introduced its cantonal minimum wage in 2024 with a three-year phased increase.
 The year 2026 marks the final step:

 YearMinimum wage/hour